 As both men get deep undercover, the pressure of living a double life starts to bear down on them, only for the stakes to get even higher when both sides find out that they are being watched from the inside, leaving only a matter of time for one to find who the other is.

-Matt Damon is also great as the traitor in blue, whose double life eats away at him psychologically and spiritually, with the occasional glance at the Catholic Church which he has turned his back on, a symbol of his spiritual suffering.
+Matt Damon is also great as the traitor in blue, whose double life eats away at him psychologically and spiritually, with the occasional glances upon the local Catholic Church which he has turned his back on, a symbol of his spiritual suffering.

 Fine support comes from Mark Whalberg as the foul mouthed Sergeant Dignam, while veteran actors Martin Sheen and Alec Baldwin are also top notch.
 Yet it is Jack Nicholson who steals the show as Frank Costello, the sadistic mob boss whose un-PC, unpredictable nature the perfect treat for Nicholson to sink his teeth into, which he does with much ferocity turning in one of his best performances in the process.

-Yet this is a Scorsese movie through and through, and with longtime editor Thelma Schoomaker by his side, Monaghan’s witty and exhilarating words as his guide, and an excellent ensemble cast at his helm, The Departed is sure to become another Scorsese classic.
+Yet this is a Scorsese movie through and through, and with longtime editor Thelma Schoomaker by his side, Monaghan’s witty and exhilarating words as his guide, and an excellent ensemble cast at his helm, The Departed comfortably sits alongside other Scorsese classics.